How Trump's tariffs could impact consumers in Minnesota, according to experts

 MINNEAPOLIS — While President-elect Donald Trump said his plans for tariffs will convince countries to put a stop to illegal drugs and migrants, experts said the announced 25% tariff on all goods from Canada and Mexico, and even more on Chinese goods, will increase the cost of just about every good you can think of.

-"Even if it's implemented for a couple of days or a week, it's going to have a very swift impact," said Patrick De Haan, Head of Petroleum Analysis for GasBuddy.
+"Even if it's implemented for a couple of days or a week, it's going to have a very swift impact," said Patrick De Haan, head of petroleum analysis for GasBuddy.

 Canadian tariffs would mean Minnesotans will pay between 35 and 50 cents more per gallon for gas, depending on the season, De Haan said.
-That's because a majority of our state's crude oil comes from Canada.
+That's because a majority of the state's crude oil comes from Canada.

 Best Buy's CEO is now warning that shoppers will shoulder the higher costs of electronics.